ethanlipson/PyLX-16A/README.md

 # PyLX-16A
-A Python library for controlling LewanSoul's LX16-A serovs
+A Python library for controlling LewanSoul's LX-16A servos